 First Spouse or First Lady gold coins were first issued in 2007.
-They are being produced by the US Mint in the same chronological order as their husbands served as President, and only about twelve of the spouses have been issued so far.
+They are being produced by the US Mint in the same chronological order as their husbands served as President, and only some of the spouses have been issued so far.

 The First Spouse gold coin of Jefferson – since he had no spouse during his term, Liberty is used on this coin instead